 There is a box containing food bank items in the church porch.
 Please help yourself or take items on behalf of a neighbour in need.
 All contributions to the box welcome.

-Please consider your neighbours before lighting a bonfire.
-Avoid beautiful sunny days when people are drying washing, have windows open and are enjoying their gardens.
+If you must light a bonfire please consider your neighbours and avoid beautiful sunny days when people are drying washing, have windows open and are enjoying their gardens.